ANYMS-A/Skeleton_Aware_Networks_for_Deep_Motion_Retargeting/README.md

 3. IK optimization has not been implemented.

+###Visualization
+You need to install Blender to visualize the result bvh files.
+Just import the bvh file into Blender and press "White Space" Key.

 ## Citation
 If you use this code for your research, please cite their fancy paper:
 ```